26 mins read

 An example of BIM estimating software is RIB CostX, a unified costing platform that seamlessly connects BIM and 2D takeoff and estimating with carbon accounting.

-With CostX, cost estimators have an easy-to-use tool that reduces errors and improves accuracy.
+With CostX, estimators have an easy-to-use tool that reduces errors and improves accuracy.
 It enables 2D takeoffs with a single click, which increases speed.
 Its advanced 3D/BIM support means that customers get more accurate calculations, considerable time savings, and improved quality within their estimates.

 Cost Management Software